RayAndrade/TheRayCode/Java/Factory/README.md

 # TheRayCode
 ## Factory Design Pattern using Java

-We start this demonstation with the goal to make two differnt systems to render a *button*.
+We start this demonstation with the goal to make two differnt systems render a *button*.
-One system will render a simple html text and the other system we create will be for a *java*.**awt** and *javax*.**swing** systems.
+One system will render simple html text and the other system we create will be for a *java*.**awt** and *javax*.**swing** systems.
+(We call this system a '*windows*' system).

-Let's create our Java namespaces for this project.
+We start off by creating the Java namespaces we need for this project.
-We create a java package called *buttons* and another one called *factory* In the buttons package we create an interface we call **Button**.
+We create a package called *buttons* and another one called *factory* In the buttons package we create an interface we call **Button**.
 Here is the code for the interface: